 Natural Resources Conservation Service (NRCS), U.S. Department of Agriculture

 The NRCS is a conservation-oriented natural resource federal agency.
 NRCS offices are often co-located with SWCD offices and the two work together closely.
 They can:

-- assist local groups in planning and installing small watershed projects, such as watershed protection, erosion and sediment control, agricultural water management
+- Assist local groups in planning and installing small watershed projects, such as watershed protection, erosion and sediment control, and agricultural water management.